Bio entering 2017-18

 Following his graduation from San Diego State in May 2007, Velasquez was hired at the University of the Pacific later that month.
 As the Tigers' graduate manager, he assisted with UOP’s camps, created highlight tapes and coordinated film exchange before returning to his alma mater.

-Since his return, SDSU has recorded eight more 20-win seasons, including seven straight with at least 23 victories, and reached the postseason in each of the last eight years.
-More recently, Velasquez has helped the Aztecs earn an NCAA tournament berth six years in a row, win the first six NCAA tournament games in program history and reach at least the third round of the Big Dance in four of the last five seasons, including two Sweet 16 appearances.
+Since his return, SDSU has recorded nine more 20-win seasons and reached the postseason in nine of the last 10 years.
+More recently, Velasquez has helped the Aztecs earn an NCAA tournament berth in six of the last eight years, win the first six NCAA tournament games in program history and reach at least the second round of the Big Dance in four of the last seven seasons, including two Sweet 16 appearances.